top of page

 Match report: For the first time this season, Griffith had a fine day on Saturday in their match against Yenda, and as a result, spectators were treated to a fine game of the code by both teams, but by the locals in particular.

 The match was on charge of Umpire Hollow, and from the outset the pace was very fast, the ball passing back and forward rapidly.
 Griffith kicking to the eastern goal, were first to score with a minor, but Yenda were quite holding their own and in the first few minutes some fine passing gave Harry Roffe possession in a nice scoring position and the leather passed through for six.
 The bounce gave Griffith possession, and the ball, passing rapidly down the wing, came to Collis, who snapped it up smartly and scored the first goal to Griffith.
-Again the locals attacked, 'Nugget' Connell in particular being promient, but Jack Browne, as back, was marking splendidly and saved the visitors repeatedly, but the locals were insistant so that a fine mark presently gave Collis possession and enabled him to punt through his second sixer.
-This time Yenda got away from the centre, and a succession of smart passes from Ken Reid, to Jack Fox, to Roffe, gave a Yenda forward a mark in good shooting position.
+Again, the locals attacked, 'Nugget' Connell in particular being prominent, but Jack Browne, as back, was marking splendidly and saved the visitors repeatedly, but the locals were insistent so that a fine mark presently gave Collis possession and enabled him to punt through his second sixer.
+This time Yenda got away from the centre, and a succession of smart passes from Ken Reid to Jack Fox, to Roffe, gave a Yenda forward a mark in good shooting position.
 A nice clean kick raised Yenda's second goal.
-Frank Ford was next to score for Griffith with a minor; then Connell followed with a smartly snapped sixer, to be followed by Collis, from a mark with another minor.The game continued to be very fast, with Griffith constantly attacking, but Yenda, though unlucky, were getting their full share of the play.
-In the last few minutes they again got control and kept up a barrage at the town goal, but was only able to get through a couple of minors.
-When the bell rang the scores were:- Griffith — 4 goals 4 behinds (28 pts.); Yenda — 2 goals 2 behinds (14 pts.).
+Frank Ford was next to score for Griffith with a minor; then Connell followed with a smartly snapped sixer, to be followed by Collis, from a mark with another minor.
+The game continued to be very fast, with Griffith constantly attacking, but Yenda, though unlucky, were getting their full share of the play.
+In the last few minutes, they again got control and kept up a barrage at the town goal but was only able to get through a couple of minors.
+When the bell rang the scores were: - Griffith — 4 goals 4 behinds (28 pts.); Yenda — 2 goals 2 behinds (14 pts.).

 The first few minutes of the second term were very fast and even, neither side being able to score.
 The pace seemed really too hot to last.
 Connell for Griffith, seemed to be everywhere, and Bob James was playing a hard game as follower, while in the centre, for Yenda, the Roffe Brothers, were constantly in the thick of things.
 Griffith were first to break the spell, Collis, who was giving his best exhibition of the season, snapped one up very smartly, but missed the big sticks.
 James was next, with a long snap punt, to raise the flags.
-Then Yenda got away downfield, but were only able to score a behind.
-The kick-off gave Griffith possession , and after some desultory centre play a series of lively passes gave Howe a mark right in front.
-Mick made no mistake, and put the first sixer of the quarter to his credit.
-Yenda were next to score with a minor, but from this point Griffith appeared to become irresistible, and the rest of the term they quite outclasses the visitors.
+Then Yenda got away downfield but were only able to score a behind.
+The kick-off gave Griffith possession, and after some desultory centre play a series of lively passes gave Howe a mark right in front.
+Mick made no mistake and put the first sixer of the quarter to his credit.
+Yenda were next to score with a minor, but from this point Griffith appeared to become irresistible, and the rest of the term they quite outclass the visitors.
 James, who showed marked improvement, was next to score a minor, followed a little later, from a tricky ground kick, with his first sixer.
 Then Connell, from a penalty in front raised both flags — his second goal a minute later, from almost the same position, punted through his third.
-The round ended with the scores:- Griffith — 8 goals 7 behinds (55 points); Yenda — 2 goals 1 behind (13 points).
+The round ended with the scores: - Griffith — 8 goals 7 behinds (55 points); Yenda — 2 goals 1 behind (13 points).

 The third term quickly showed that the pace earlier in the game had been much too hot to last.
 Both teams continued to play in a lively manner, and the game never lost interest, but the scoring rate became much more even, the locals feeling assured with their big lead.
-Third quarter scores were:- Griffith — 8 goals 13 (61 points); Yenda — 2 goals 6 behinds (18 points).
+Third quarter scores were: - Griffith — 8 goals 13 (61 points); Yenda — 2 goals 6 behinds (18 points).

 Yenda had the best of the last quarter and surprised spectators by their rally after so much strenuous play earlier in the game.
 They were first to score, with a minor, and were unlucky with several shots, keeping the local backs constantly active.
 Art.
 Campbell, Harold Lockhart and Wattie McNamara, however, the Griffith back line were very tough nuts to crack, and though they had a busy afternoon they continued to bear the brunt of the quarter for Griffith.
 Still, Yenda were pressing so incessantly that it was inevitable they should get through and before the term ended Jack Browne from a fine mark, scored the visitors third goal, to be followed on the bell by another from Hams.
 Mick Howe notch the locals only score for the quarter, a minor.
-Final scores scores were:- Griffith — 8 goals 14 behinds (62 points); Yenda — 4 goals 7 behinds (31 points).
+Final scores scores were: - Griffith — 8 goals 14 behinds (62 points); Yenda — 4 goals 7 behinds (31 points).

 Reviewing the game generally it would be difficult to fault any of the local team.
 All combined to give a really fine exhibition of the code.
 Jack Connell, however, and Jim Collis, both shone out.
 Connell as rover was always in the thick of the play and appears to be really at his best while Collis particularly in the first half, played a splendid forward game.
 Bob James and Ted Yates played a hard game in the ruck.
 Yates, always a hard worker, had a bad fall in the last quarter, but the injury, unfortunately, though painful, was not serious.
+Goal-kickers for Griffith were: - Connell (3), Collis (2), Ford, Howe and James.

 (The Area News - Thursday August 21, 1930)